ArtShp/numberlink-SAT-solver/README.md

 Result file is a normal text file.
 It represents a solved puzzle.

+It consists of two parts.
+The first part is a matrix of numbers.
+The second part is a matrix of paths between nodes, that represents the solved puzzle.

-It consists of $N$ rows, each with $M$ elements.
+Each part consists of $N$ rows, each with $M$ elements.
 An element represents a specific cell.
 Elements are separated with whitespaces.

-Each cell is a number from $1$ to $K$, which represents either cell of a path corresponding to specific number or an end point of a path.
+Each cell is a number from $1$ to $K$, which for the first part represents either cell of a path corresponding to specific number or an end point of a path and for the second part represents either an end point or path cell.

 #### Example of result file